 - Alternating electrical potential difference must be supplied across the line.

 - The spacing of the conductors, must be large enough compared to the line diameter.

-, then the field strength increases and then the air surrounding it experiences stress high enough to be dissociated into ions making the atmosphere conducting.
-The ionized surrounding results in electric discharge around the conductors due to the flow of these ions, giving rise to a faint luminescent glow, along with the hissing sound accompanied by the liberation of ozone.
-This phenomenon of electrical discharge occurring in transmission line for high values of voltage
+The ionized air results in electric discharge around the conductors (due to the flow of these ions).
+This gives rise to a faint luminescent glow, along with the hissing sound accompanied by the liberation of ozone.

 We have proved that the voltage gradient for dielectric breakdown of air is directly proportional to the density of air.
 Hence in a stormy day, due to continuous air flow, the number of ions present surrounding the conductor is far more than normal, and hence it’s more likely to have electrical discharge in transmission lines on such a day, compared to a day with the fairly clear weather.
 The system has to be designed considering those extreme situations.